Santa Balbina - Tuesday, Second Week of Lent

 The current church was dedicated to Saint Balbina around the year 600.
 The relationship to any location related to her is tenuous.
 Her relics are said to be in the church, and a reliquary bearing her likeness which was said to have at one time held her remains is on display in the Metropolitian Museum of Art in New York.

 The church and its settings are relaxing and well-worth the time if you happen to be visiting the Baths of Caracalla.
 Even if you aren't visiting the baths, it is only a 7 minute walk from the Circus Maximus - less than 1/2 mile.
-It may be worth the trip if you want a break from the business of the city!
+It may be worth the trip if you want a break from the busy-ness of the city!

 --